ray-project/ray/doc/source/serve/index.rst

 ----------------------------

 Ray Serve is a simple (but flexible) tool for deploying, operating, and monitoring Python based machine learning models.
 Ray Serve excels when scaling out to serve models in production is a necessity.
-This might be because of large scale batch processing requirements or because you're going to serve a number of models behind different endpoints and may need to run A/B tests or control traffic between different models.
+This might be because of large-scale batch processing requirements or because you're going to serve a number of models behind different endpoints and may need to run A/B tests or control traffic between different models.